 The Information Age has complicated the process of end-of-life planning.
 Not only do we need to focus on planning the funeral and dividing up our estate among our loved ones, but now, we also have to decide what we are going to do about the abundance of online information that we possess.
-We have accumulated enormous amounts of online assets, and when we pass away, a portion of our identity is left floating around in cyberspace, where it will wander aimlessly for a while before being shut down by online companies that clean up their sites.
+We have accumulated enormous amounts of online assets.
+When we pass away, a portion of our identity is left floating around in cyberspace, where it will wander aimlessly for a while before it is shut down by online companies that clean up their sites.

 For this reason, you may want to start outlining your plans for your digital estate plan.
 Below are some general tips and guidelines that can get you thinking about how you might want to arrange for the distribution of your digital assets.

-Check your State’s Laws: As is the case with so many legal issues, the planning of your digital estate may vary to some degree based on the laws of your state.
-Some states have specific laws for handling the online material of a deceased person, while many states have no such laws regarding these issues.
+As with so many legal issues, digital estate planning may vary based on the laws of your state.
+Some states have specific laws for handling the online material of a deceased person.
+Other states have no such laws regarding these issues.
 To ensure that you’re doing things according to the book, look into the guidelines of your individual state.

 With an ever-increasing portion of our lives dedicated to cyberspace, it’s important that you begin to think about the management of your online content.
 By developing a plan and organizing your thoughts and wishes, you can make things a little bit easier on your loved ones after you pass.